Types of Degrees Geoscience Engineering Majors Are Getting

 |Hispanic or Latino||9|

-Geoscience Engineering appeals to people across the globe.
+Students from other countries are interested in Geoscience Engineering, too.
 About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia